armdevvel/mxe-SHARED/README.md

 ## Setting up

 To use this for ARM development easily, first clone this repository to your home directory on any Linux system.
 [Be sure you have the dependencies installed from the site already](https://mxe.cc/#requirements).
-Then, download a zip of the current release of LLVM-MinGW (preferably from [here](https://github.com/armdevvel/llvm-mingw/releases)).

 After this, you'll need to add MXE to your path and restart your terminal.
 For this example, I'll add it to Bash.
 In `~/.bashrc`, I would add the following for my home directory.